worthingtonjg/AttackBots/README.md

 ## Disclaimer

 This code was written in 48 hours for a Game Jam / Hackathon.
-As such there are some "hacks" and quick fixes that where implemented due to time constraints.
+As such there are some "hacks" and quick fixes that were implemented due to time constraints.
 Please keep your expectations for code quality low and keep in mind 48 hours is not a lot of time to finish a project.
+And much of this project was done on very little sleep.

 ## Level Design